ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Adaptive Hydration and Modular Rendering in React and Next.js - <a href="https://javascript.plainenglish.io/adaptive-hydration-and-modular-rendering-in-react-and-next-js-a5904e4984e4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Modern web applications often balance power with performance.
-As frameworks grow, so does the amount of JavaScript shipped to the client…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-The Ultimate Guide to Web Vitals: Measuring and Optimizing User Experience - <a href="https://javascript.plainenglish.io/the-ultimate-guide-to-web-vitals-measuring-and-optimizing-user-experience-6c4514b74a6f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Website Builds Trust and Credibility for Small Businesses - <a href="https://medium.com/@farnandmondego50798/how-a-website-builds-trust-and-credibility-for-small-businesses-751a084f06de?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat Tiwari`**
+✍️ **posted by `Farnandmondego`**

-<blockquote>Introduction: Why Web Performance Matters
+<blockquote>A website is essential for scaling your business globally because it provides a 24/7 online presence, allowing you to reach international…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>3. ⚛️ ReactJS: The Heartbeat of Modern Web Development - <a href="https://medium.com/@TheblogStacker/%EF%B8%8F-reactjs-the-heartbeat-of-modern-web-development-814f80c11063?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚛️ React JS: Mastering Component Reusability Like a Pro ♻️ - <a href="https://medium.com/@TheblogStacker/%EF%B8%8F-react-js-mastering-component-reusability-like-a-pro-%EF%B8%8F-2a9696f80b40?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>In a world that runs on seamless digital experiences, one JavaScript library has silently powered the interfaces we interact with every…
+<blockquote>In the world of React, reusability isn’t just a good-to-have — it’s a superpower. 🦸‍♀️
 Continue reading on Medium »</blockquote>

+<h3>3.
+Step-by-Step Guide: Deploy React on Amazon Linux + Nginx - <a href="https://medium.com/@bobchrix/step-by-step-guide-deploy-react-on-amazon-linux-nginx-45075bc44c8e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bob Chrix`**

+<blockquote>Deploying a React app on an Amazon Linux EC2 instance with Nginx is a practical skill for every aspiring DevOps engineer.
+Whether you’re…
+Continue reading on Medium »</blockquote>

 <h3>4.
-React Cache: It’s About Consistency, Not Just Speed - <a href="https://javascript.plainenglish.io/react-cache-its-about-consistency-not-just-speed-1a883ea6abcb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern State Management in Next.js with Redux Toolkit and TypeScript - <a href="https://medium.com/@fatmanurakbas1998/modern-state-management-in-next-js-with-redux-toolkit-and-typescript-eb398031cba1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**

-<blockquote>Let’s be honest: when we hear the word “cache,” our brains immediately jump to one thing: speed.
-We think of it as a performance silver…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5. ⚛️ React.js Interview Blueprint 2025: Step-by-Step Guide to Ace Any Frontend Role - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-js-interview-blueprint-2025-step-by-step-guide-to-ace-any-frontend-role-1d8e1ed7c9c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Fatma Nur AKBAŞ`**

-<blockquote>React.js is everywhere — powering dashboards, e-commerce sites, SaaS products, and even parts of Netflix 🎥.
+<blockquote>📌 Redux Toolkit Nedir?
 Continue reading on Medium »</blockquote>

+<h3>5.
+Building React From Scratch: How JSX Really Works Under the Hood - <a href="https://medium.com/@armen_stepanyan/building-react-from-scratch-how-jsx-really-works-under-the-hood-72f716033133?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Armen Stepanyan`**

+<blockquote>Most of the time when we use React, we simply write JSX and let the tooling handle the rest.
+But what’s actually happening under the hood…
+Continue reading on Medium »</blockquote>

 <h3>6.
-React Security Guide: From XSS Prevention to Secure API Communication - <a href="https://medium.com/@dlrnjstjs/react-security-guide-from-xss-prevention-to-secure-api-communication-db8677ed5c7f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How React JS Powers Real-Time Monitoring in Industrial Automation Products - <a href="https://medium.com/@agtsindia_33258/how-react-js-powers-real-time-monitoring-in-industrial-automation-products-466253294a69?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Logan Lee`**
+✍️ **posted by `Avant-Garde Technologies`**

-<blockquote>React has become one of the most popular frameworks in modern web development, but overlooking security can lead to serious…
+<blockquote>Modern industrial automation relies extensively on real-time monitoring.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Cross-Site Request Forgery (CSRF) Prevention in React.js - <a href="https://medium.com/meetcyber/cross-site-request-forgery-csrf-prevention-in-react-js-04f7b5c44e61?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pentest_Testing_Corp`**

-<blockquote>Reading time: ~3 min • Useful for: React + API apps • More posts: https://www.pentesttesting.com/blog/
-Continue reading on MeetCyber »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Don’t Get Left Behind: The Next.js 15.5 Changes You Can’t Ignore - <a href="https://javascript.plainenglish.io/dont-get-left-behind-the-next-js-15-5-changes-you-can-t-ignore-5a30e6723aad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to Nuxt.js: The Full-Stack Framework for Vue.js - <a href="https://medium.com/@pirvan.marian/introduction-to-nuxt-js-the-full-stack-framework-for-vue-js-7b3ffe844dd3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azad Ansari`**
+✍️ **posted by `Marian Pirvan`**

-<blockquote>I’ve been in the web development game for a while now, and I’ve seen my fair share of framework updates.
-Some are minor, some are major…
+<blockquote>Vue.js is celebrated for its progressive nature and ease of use in building dynamic user interfaces.
+However, for larger applications…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Adaptive Hydration and Modular Rendering in React and Next.js - <a href="https://javascript.plainenglish.io/adaptive-hydration-and-modular-rendering-in-react-and-next-js-a5904e4984e4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to Self-Hosting Next.js at Scale - <a href="https://dlhck.medium.com/the-complete-guide-to-self-hosting-next-js-at-scale-39da298e90f2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `David Höck`**

-<blockquote>Modern web applications often balance power with performance.
-As frameworks grow, so does the amount of JavaScript shipped to the client…
+<blockquote>A comprehensive guide to self-hosting Next.js in production with horizontal scaling, covering critical solutions for distributed caching…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Multi-Tenant SaaS on Next.js — subdomains, SSO cookies, and self-hosting with Nginx - <a href="https://medium.com/@fatih_erdogann/building-a-multi-tenant-saas-on-next-js-subdomains-sso-cookies-and-self-hosting-with-nginx-7149a13789e7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate Subscription Payments with DodoPayments in a Next.js 15 Application - <a href="https://medium.com/@assylan.akhanuly/how-to-integrate-subscription-payments-with-dodopayments-in-a-next-js-15-application-602ceff2962c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fatih Erdoğan`**
+✍️ **posted by `Assylan Akhanuly`**

-<blockquote>Purpose: this is a practical blueprint for shipping a subdomain-based multi-tenant SaaS on a self-hosted VPS (Nginx + wildcard TLS) using…
+<blockquote>If you’re building a SaaS product or any app that requires recurring subscription payments, you need a reliable way to handle billing…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Is Next.js the Future of React?
-Not a Replacement, But a Powerful Partnership - <a href="https://medium.com/@gpslakshan/is-next-js-the-future-of-react-not-a-replacement-but-a-powerful-partnership-872773fe67c8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building with Purpose: How My Digital Agency Blends Profit with Impact - <a href="https://medium.com/@foreynd/building-with-purpose-how-my-digital-agency-blends-profit-with-impact-e2e694adbad0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Lakshan`**
+✍️ **posted by `foreynd`**

-<blockquote>We often hear the question: Is Next.js the future of React?
-It’s a natural query given the rapid adoption and impressive capabilities of…
+<blockquote>Discover how I’m using my Next.js and web development skills to support a humanitarian NGO and build a purpose-driven digital agency.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Cache: It’s About Consistency, Not Just Speed - <a href="https://javascript.plainenglish.io/react-cache-its-about-consistency-not-just-speed-1a883ea6abcb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AIResumeGen’s Job Tailoring Feature: A Smart Tool for Customizing Resumes to Job Specs - <a href="https://medium.com/@jakwakwa/building-airesumegens-job-tailoring-feature-a-smart-tool-for-customizing-resumes-to-job-specs-ed5d5dbc0868?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Jaco Kotzee`**

-<blockquote>Let’s be honest: when we hear the word “cache,” our brains immediately jump to one thing: speed.
-We think of it as a performance silver…
+<blockquote>Hey there, fellow developers and job seekers!
+In this post, I’ll walk you through the entire process of building it, from the initial idea…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-The Hidden Trap in Next.js 13+ That’s Breaking Your Server Components - <a href="https://medium.com/@eva.matova6/the-hidden-trap-in-next-js-13-thats-breaking-your-server-components-269cd202b8a9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern State Management in Next.js with Redux Toolkit and TypeScript - <a href="https://medium.com/@fatmanurakbas1998/modern-state-management-in-next-js-with-redux-toolkit-and-typescript-eb398031cba1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eva Matova`**

-<blockquote>Barrel export contamination and the architectural constraints you need to know in Next.js 15.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Analytics vs Adblockers: my Privacy-First solution with Next.js - <a href="https://medium.com/@acagency/analytics-vs-adblockers-my-privacy-first-solution-with-next-js-32eae189f1cf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alan Curtis`**
+✍️ **posted by `Fatma Nur AKBAŞ`**

-<blockquote>Respect users, avoid being blocked, and still track what matters.
+<blockquote>📌 Redux Toolkit Nedir?
 Continue reading on Medium »</blockquote>

 <br/>